MLLM-Fabric: Multimodal Large Language Model-Driven Robotic Framework for Fabric Sorting and Selection: Abstract

 \section{Abstract}

-Choosing the right fabric is crucial to meet functional and quality requirements in robotic applications for textile manufacturing, apparel production, and smart retail.
-We present MLLM-Fabric, a robotic framework powered by multimodal large language models (MLLMs) for fabric sorting and selection.
-The system includes a robotic arm, a camera, a visuotactile sensor, and a pressure sensor.
-It employs supervised fine-tuning and multimodal explanation-guided knowledge distillation to accurately classify and rank fabric properties.
-To facilitate further research, we release a dataset of 220 unique fabric samples, including RGB images and synchronized visuotactile and pressure data.
-Experimental results show that our Fabric-Llama-90B model consistently outperforms pretrained vision-language baselines in both property ranking accuracy and selection reliability.
+Choosing appropriate fabrics is critical for meeting functional and quality demands in robotic textile manufacturing, apparel production, and smart retail.
+We propose MLLM-Fabric, a robotic framework leveraging multimodal large language models (MLLMs) for fabric sorting and selection.
+Built on a multimodal robotic platform, the system is trained through supervised fine-tuning and explanation-guided distillation to rank fabric properties.
+We also release a dataset of 220 diverse fabrics, each with RGB images and synchronized visuotactile and pressure data.
+Experiments show that our Fabric-Llama-90B consistently outperforms pretrained vision-language baselines in both attribute ranking and selection reliability.
+Code and dataset are publicly available at \url{https://github.com/limanwang/MLLM-Fabric}.